-NCCP / HCP Public Access and Recreation Use Policies
+NCCP/HCP Public Access and Recreation Use Policies

-The County of Orange NCCP / HCP for the Central and Coastal subregion includes access and recreation use policies which are intended to define recreational uses within the Preserve in a manner that is compatible with maintaining conservation values, and to provide for management and monitoring of such uses for habitat protection purposes.
-Public access and "passive" recreational uses are defined as hiking, equestrian, and bicycle uses in designated areas and existing trails, picnicking in areas designated by the adopted Master Plan, nature interpretation, and vehicular parking in the Victoria Staging Area.
+The County of Orange NCCP/HCP for the Central and Coastal subregion includes access and recreation use policies which are intended to define recreational uses within the Preserve in a manner that is compatible with maintaining conservation values, and to provide for management and monitoring of such uses for habitat protection purposes.
+Public access and passive recreational uses are defined as hiking, equestrian, and bicycle uses in designated areas and existing trails, picnicking in areas designated by the adopted Master Plan, and nature interpretation.